ChanthMiao/ghc-wiki-mirror/javascript.md

 Tail calls are commonly used in GHC’s generated code for native platforms.
 Evaluating a thunk is efficiently done by jumping to its entry code.
 That is one of the reasons it is fast.

-Initially Javascript didn’t support tail calls.
+Initially JavaScript didn’t support tail calls.
 Since ES6 it should support it in theory.
 However some JS platforms disabled it because it makes debugging more difficult (see https://github.com/nodejs/CTC/issues/3, https://github.com/tc39/proposal-ptc-syntax/issues/23).

 Similarly for WebAssembly, there is a proposal to add support for tail calls (https://github.com/webassembly/tail-call) which isn’t well supported.
 See https://leaningtech.com/extreme-webassembly-2-the-sad-state-of-webassembly-tail-calls/ for the status in 2020 as well as links to issues that are often still open in 2022.